eylles/betterxsecurelock/README.md

 you don't, at least for now as this hasn't even had a v0.0.0 release, but if you insist be warned you'll have to use this almost like suckless software,
-ie: modifiying the source code directly.
+ie: modifying the source code directly.

 first and foremost satisfy the dependencies, you need to have the following software installed: